ga-wdi-boston/rails-api-bdd/README.md

 If you're looking for extra challenge or practice once you've completed the above, try to...

+Make comments have many comments.
+Comments can be nested, or `Comment has_many :comments`.

+Implement voting on both comments and articles.
+Currently, we only implemented voting on articles.

+Implement Devise for user authentication.
+You should only be able to create a new article, comment on an article, or vote if you are logged in.

 ## Notes

 Gotcha's and extra information